View Document Text

 5. b.
 GENERAL INFORMATION

-In the event of termination mid-period, clients are rebated any unearned portion of prepaid
+In the event of termination mid-period, clients receive a rebate of any unearned portion of

-fees.
-B&G will calculate the earned portion of the fee up to the termination date.
-The remaining
+prepaid fees.
+B&G calculates the earned portion of the fee through the termination date and

-unearned fee will be refunded to the client, either directly or to the custodial account from
+refunds the remaining unearned portion either directly to the client or to the custodial account

-Mutual Fund Fees: Client portfolios may, from time to time, be invested, in part, in mutual
+Mutual Fund Fees: Client portfolios may, from time to time, be invested in mutual funds, index

-levels of advisory fees with respect to the portion of their portfolio invested in mutual
+funds, index funds, or ETFs may bear two levels of advisory fees on the portion of their

 Wrap Fee Programs and Separately Managed Account Fees: B&G is not a sponsor of a wrap

 fee program.
-Some clients of B&G may participate in a wrap fee program sponsored by the
+However, some clients may participate in a wrap fee program sponsored by their

 custodian.
-Clients participating in separately managed account programs may be charged
+Clients participating in separately managed account programs may incur additional

-various program fees in addition to the advisory fee charged by B&G. Such fees may include
+program fees beyond the advisory fee charged by B&G. Such fees may include the investment

-the investment advisory fees of the independent advisers, which may be charged as part of a
+advisory fees of independent advisers, which may be charged as part of a wrap fee

-wrap fee arrangement.
-In a wrap fee arrangement, clients pay a single fee for advisory,
+In a wrap fee arrangement, clients pay a single fee covering advisory, brokerage, and custodial

-brokerage and custodial services.
-Clients’ portfolio transactions may be executed without a
+services.
+Portfolio transactions in these accounts may be executed without commission

 13